Kayra (rapper): Personal life

 He teaches English at Akçakonak Primary School in Aydın, Söke.
 He is a Karabükspor supporter, and has gone on to devote the EP "Mucizeye Bir Hafta Kala" to the teams relegation battle in the 1993–94 1.
-Lig, which ended in Karabükspor being relegated to the TFF Second League.
+Lig, which ended in Karabükspor being relegated to the 2.
+Lig.
 He describes himself as timid and shy person.
 He is married.

 In 2003, he was accepted to the English Language and Literature Department of Hacettepe University and moved to Ankara in order to continue his education, later moving to Istanbul 6 years after in 2009.

 Aliases

 Kayra

 According to Kayra himself, he chose Kayra as his pseudonym due to the influence of Hakan Günday's novel Kinyas ve Kayra, a novel he read at 19 years old, he also stated that if he knew then when he knows now he would have chosen Kinyas instead.

 Zapkinus

 Kayra explains the meaning of Zapkinus with these words:

 In the film Destiny, one character called the other ‘Here you go, Zapkinus’ in one scene.
 I thought it was very funny to call someone Zapkinus.
 For this reason, I use it in various places, but Zapkinus is not a musical identity.